Cipher2911/GDAPDEV-GROUP-9/README.md

-PACKAGES AND LIBRARIES USED FOR ANIMOSYNC
+PACKAGES, CORE TECHNOLOGIES AND LIBRARIES USED FOR ANIMOSYNC

     1.)
 NodeJS
         To install Node.js